 It is worth noting, however, that in Family Law cases, the court is more concerned with action that is in the child’s best interests instead of whether it violates criminal legislation.
 Thus, it may be that in some circumstances, physical punishment can be deemed abuse.
 In both criminal and Family Law contexts, when physical punishment is considered unreasonable, the Ministry of Family and Children Development (MCFD) will be involved since their role is to protect the child/children.

-If you require more information regarding your and your child/children’s legal rights against a physically abusive co-parent, contact us today.
+If you require more information regarding your and your child/children’s legal rights against a physically abusive co-parent, contact our family law lawyers today.

 Disclaimer – The information contained herein is of a general nature.
 It is not intended to be legal advice and it is not intended to address the exact circumstances of any particular individual or entity.
 No one should rely on or act upon such information without receiving appropriate professional advice and without a thorough examination of their particular situation.
 Please contact our office if you have any questions with respect to the content of this entry, this website, or our Terms and Conditions .